jarnaldich/jarnaldich.github.com/blog/2023-01-29-jupyterlite-jsonp.markdown

   reading and writing files in JupyterLite (this is where the idea for this post comes from).
 - [On CORS](https://enable-cors.org/) and how to enable it.
+- [An w3 article](https://www.w3.org/wiki/CORS_Enabled) on how to open your data by enabling CORS and why it is important.
 - A test [web page](https://www.test-cors.org/) to check if a server is CORS enabled.
 - Some data providers with CORS enabled:
     - <https://catalog.data.gov/dataset/?res_format=CSV>